Academic Catalog

 If taken full time, the MA in Economics program can be easily completed within 21 months.
 At a faster pace, the program can be completed in as little as 16 months.
 Alternatively, the program can be completed attending part-time, but more time will be required.

 If not taken as part of their prior undergraduate curriculum certain prerequisites must be completed before enrolling in MA core courses.
 A student must have completed courses in calculus (3 hours), statistics (3 hours), and intermediate microeconomics or intermediate macroeconomics (3 hours from at least one of the two) with a grade of B or better.
-These courses may be completed here at Old Dominion prior to taking the MA program core courses.
+If a potential student has not completed the pre-requisites, a provisional admission can be granted and these courses may be completed at Old Dominion University prior to taking the MA program core courses.

 The MA program in Economics is more intensive than the Bachelor’s degree (BA/BS) in Economics.
 The MA courses study economics at a deeper level than in the undergraduate courses, and are more mathematical.
 Graduate students must maintain a grade point average of 3.0 or better.
 All students in the program are trained in economic theory and research methods, and take several courses emphasizing business or government policy analysis in various specialty areas.
 An independent research project is required, permitting students an opportunity to apply theory and empirical research techniques to real-world problems.